GrapesJS/grapesjs/docs/modules/Style-manager.md

 ## Initialization

 The Style Manager module is organized in sectors where each sector contains a list of properties to display.
-The default Style Manager configuration contains already a list of common property styles and you can see them by simply skipping the `styleManagerConfig.sectors` option.
+The default Style Manager configuration contains already a list of default common property styles and you can use them by simply skipping the `styleManagerConfig.sectors` option.

 ```js
 grapesjs.init({